Tlaxcala: Post-independence era

 After victory in the Mexican War of Independence and the end of the First Mexican Empire with the 1824 Constitution of Mexico, on November 24, 1824, Tlaxcala was declared a federal territory, Tlaxcala Territory.
 Tlaxcala was finally admitted as a state of the federation on December 9, 1856.
 The state was subdivided into five provinces, but had roughly the same dimensions, but somewhat less than before.
 Later, the state was able to recover some of that lost territory when the region known as Calpulapan was reunited in the 1860s.
 The state was governed from 1885 to 1911 by Próspero Cahuantzi, one of the few Mexicans of indigenous origin to be a state governor.

 Gastronomy

-The cuisine of the state is similar to that of neighboring Hidalgo, Puebla and Federal District of Mexico City, featuring dishes such as barbacoa, mixiote, tamales, tacos, quesadillas and more.
+The cuisine of the state is similar to that of neighboring Hidalgo, Puebla and Mexico City, featuring dishes such as barbacoa, mixiote, tamales, tacos, cemitas, quesadillas and more.
 The state is known for the use of a number of ingredients in these dishes.
 One of these is the use of a number of edible insects, many of which are considered delicacies, such as escamoles (ant eggs) and maguey larvae, as well as others locally known as padrecitos, mecapales, toritos and tenanas.
 Vegetable items include a wide variety of mushrooms (often harvested from the wild), squash flowers, chilacayote, xoconostle (a kind of cactus fruit), nopal and epazote.
 Like neighboring Puebla, moles are an important element, especially for dishes made for special occasions.
 Two local versions include mole prieto and mole de ladrillo.